 In 2009, Tohoku University was one of 13 universities selected by the Japanese government to contribute to providing higher education at an international level, and the university introduced a series of degree programmes that are predominantly taught in English.

 Best universities in Asia

 Best universities in Pakistan

 Best universities in Taiwan

 Best universities in the world

-The university has international students drawn from all over the world including Europe, the Middle East, Africa, Oceania, North America and Asia.
-The number of international students continues to rise year-on-year.
+The university has international students from all over the world.
+The number of foreign students continues to rise year-on-year.

 Student experiences of studying in Japan

 Why I chose to study at Osaka City University